blib-la/runpod-worker-helloworld/README.md

 OK
 ```

+### Run the Docker image

+We included a [docker-compose.yml](docker-compose.yml) which makes it possible to easily run the Docker image locally: `docker-compose up`

+This will only work for Linux-based systems, as we only create an image for Linux, as this is what RunPod requires.
+To do this for Mac or Windows, you have to follow the steps to [build the image manually](#build-the-docker-image).
+Make sure to build the image with the `dev` tag, as this is used in the [docker-compose.yml](docker-compose.yml).

-## Deploy your image
+## Build and release your Docker image

 To use your Docker image on [RunPod](https://www.runpod.io/), it must exist in a Docker image registry.
 We are using [Docker Hub](https://hub.docker.com) for this, but feel free to choose whatever you want.

-### Automatically deploy with GitHub Actions
+### Automatically with GitHub Actions

-The repo contains two workflows that publish the image to [Docker Hub](https://hub.docker.com) using GitHub Actions: [dev.yml](.github/workflows/dev.yml) and [release.yml](.github/workflows/release.yml)
+The repo contains two workflows that publish the image to [Docker Hub](https://hub.docker.com) using GitHub Actions: [dev.yml](.github/workflows/dev.yml) and [release.yml](.github/workflows/release.yml).

+This process is highly opinionated and you should adapt it to what you are used to.

 #### Configuration

-If you want to use this, you should add these secrets to your repository:
+If you want to use these workflows, you have to add these secrets to your repository:

 | Configuration Variable | Description                                                  | Example Value              |
 | ---------------------- | ------------------------------------------------------------ | -------------------------- |